King's Own Calgary Regiment: 2013–present

 Canada's participation in the War in Afghanistan saw many soldiers from the regiment deploy in a variety of roles throughout the conflict.
-On 24 September 2007, the King's Own suffered its first combat fatality since the Second World War, when Cpl Nathan Hornburg was killed in action while serving in Kandahar province.
-Hornburg was posthumously mentioned in dispatches for his exemplary performance in combat and on Sep 24, 2025 two bridges on a major ring road in northwest Calgary were named in Cpl.
-Nathan Hornburg's honour.
-Signs honouring Cpl Hornburg are placed near the West Bow Bridges on Calgary's Stoney Trail.
+On 24 September 2007, the King's Own suffered its first combat fatality since the Second World War, when Corporal Nathan Hornburg was killed in action while serving in Kandahar province.
+Hornburg was posthumously mentioned in dispatches for his exemplary performance in combat and on Sep 24, 2025 two bridges on a major ring road in northwest Calgary were named in Hornburg's honour.
+Signs honouring Hornburg are placed near the West Bow Bridges on Calgary's Stoney Trail.

 As a result of The King’s Own contribution to the War in Afghanistan, the regiment was awarded the battle honour in 2014, which the unit proudly displays on their guidon.

 Since 2014, the unit has been increasingly training with civilian side-by-side all-terrain platforms, snowmobiles, and all-terrain vehicles, confirming their utility during domestic operations and to supplement troop lift for various tasks.
 On 22 April 2018 the regiment unveiled the Textron Tactical Armoured Patrol Vehicle (TAPV) during the unit anniversary St. George's Day.